cltrudeau/purdy/README.rst

-purdy
+Purdy
 *****

-During talks or screencasts I don't want to be typing code, it is too error prone and too likely to mess up my speaking flow. "purdy" takes snippets of code and displays them to a terminal using Pygments colourization.
-It listens for input and shows a line as if it is being typed each time you press enter.
+During talks or screencasts I don't want to be typing code, it is too error prone and too likely to mess up my speaking flow. **Purdy** is both a set of :ref:`programs <program-documentation>` and a :ref:`library <library-documentation>` to display colourized code in a series of animations.

+The ``purdy`` command takes one of a Python program, a Python REPL console file or a Bash console file.
+Source code is presented to the screen as if typing.
+For console files, the typing pauses at a prompt, waiting for interaction.
+Prompts are:

+* ``>>>`` or ``...`` for Python REPL
+* ``$`` for Bash console

+If the program is paused at a prompt, pressing the **right** arrow will continue.
+Typing animation can be skipped over by pressing the letter "s" instead.
+Animation can be undone by pressing the **left** arrow.

 Example Usage: